 - Change the baseProfile to “baseProfile=”tiny-ps” (write “-ps” following “tiny” within line 3).

 - Add a <title> (This can be your company name; it must be no more than 64 characters).
 (Example: <title>Valimail</title>)

 - After making these changes, save your image.
 Your image’s XML code will look similar to the following:

 Additional resources on SVG and BIMI

-- See our SVG FAQ to troubleshoot problems with SVG logos for BIMI
+- See our SVG troubleshooting guide to fix problems with SVG logos for BIMI

 - To read the full BIMI SVG specification, see SVG Tiny Portable/Secure – IETF draft v00

 - To stay up to date on BIMI developments, visit the AuthIndicators Working Group website, bimigroup.org.
 For more information about formatting an SVG Tiny P/S logo, visit the AuthIndicators blog post.

 - For more information on using Adobe Illustrator, see: Adobe Illustrator User Guide: Save Artwork

 - For details on cleaning up extraneous data in SVG files, see: Cleaning up SVG Files Manually (Wikimedia Commons User: Quibik)